MutheuLinet/inventory-frontend-system/README.md

 ##### Product's Properties

-Prerequisites to create a product in the form section.
+Prerequisites to create or edit a product in the form section.

 | Product properties |
 | :----------------: |